bevyengine/bevy-website/release-content/0.14/release-notes/10164_Meshlet_rendering_initial_feature.md

 ---

-Users wanting to use virtual geometry should compile with the `meshlet` cargo feature at runtime, and `meshlet_processor` cargo feature for preprocessing meshes into the special meshlet-specific format (`MeshletMesh`) the meshlet renderer uses.
+Users wanting to use virtual geometry should compile with the `meshlet` cargo feature at runtime, and `meshlet_processor` cargo feature at build time for preprocessing meshes into the special meshlet-specific format (`MeshletMesh`) the meshlet renderer uses.

 Enabling the meshlet feature unlocks a new module: `bevy::pbr::experimental::meshlet`.